percosis-labs/percosis/tests/e2e/initialization/README.md

 data either for a new chain or a single node via Docker containers.

-The motivation for doing this via Docker is to be able to initialize configs of any Osmosis version.
+The motivation for doing this via Docker is to be able to initialize configs of any Percosis version.

-For example, while the latest Osmosis version is v9, we might want to spin up a chain of v8 and test the upgrade.
+For example, while the latest Percosis version is v9, we might want to spin up a chain of v8 and test the upgrade.

 Additionally, there are known file permission errors when initializing